-As lianas and trees are visually distinctive in the panorama images, we manually created areas of interest (AOIs) around that were either: (i) wholly liana foliage, (ii) wholly all tree foliage, or (iii) a white reference – using the surrounding superstructure (Supplementary figure 5.1) and were focussed on sections of the image with the least interference from shadows and/or occlusion from windblown branches.
-The AOIs were used to mask the panorama image to derive an image.
+Figure 5.
+3. Example AOI’s for Ring 5.
+Top image tree only AOI.
+Middle image liana only AOI.
+Bottom image white reference AOI.
+White reference AOI taken on superstructure closest to elevated camera.

 A greenness calculation can be used to determine whether there is a foliar response to external drivers.
 Due to variable sensor response to sunlight as well as to limit calibration issues an illumination agnostic ratio has been selected, specifically the calculation of the Green Chromatic Coordinate (GCC)(Morris et al., 2013) which is calculated as;

 GCC = G/(R+G+B) Eq.
 1

 Where G is the green channel in an RGB image, R is red channel and B is blue channel.

-GCC trends per ring are shown in supplemental figure 5.2.
+GCC was calculated per pixel for each masked AOI image.
+The influence of irradiance on GCC was examined using the mean irradiance of the date of image acquisition and explored using correlation plots.
+Effects of irradiance were not found after GCC transformation for either the lianas or the trees in both CO2 regimes (Correlation plots r2 < 0.04).

+5.3.4 Environmental Data

+Average daily soil volumetric water content at 30 cm depth was calculated using data collected at 15 min intervals from 48 soil moisture probes (CS650-L; Campbell Scientific, Logan, UT, USA) located within the six experimental rings (eight probes per ring).
+Daily precipitation was recorded on site but due to sensor drift, these data were not of sufficiently high quality to include within analysis.

-5.3.4 Data Analysis
+5.3.5 Data Analysis